ampproject/amphtml/extensions/amp-a4a/amp-a4a-format.md

 creative CSS.

   _Rationale_: position:fixed breaks out of shadow DOM, which A4A depends on.
 Also, Ads in AMP are already not allowed to use fixed position.

+1. `touch-action` is prohibited.

+  _Rationale_: An ad that can manipulate `touch-action` can interfere with the user's ability to scroll the host document.

 1. Creative CSS is limited to 20kb.